heimrichhannot/contao-news-list-reader-bundle/README.md

 ### Setup

 1. Create or Edit a list or reader config and select NewsListItem/NewsReaderItem as item class
+2. Select 'Use news extension' in the list or reader config
-1. You can use one of the provided news_* templates.
+1. You can use one of the provided news_* templates

 ## Developers